apache/pulsar/site2/docs/concepts-messaging.md

 sidebar_label: Messaging
 ---

-Pulsar is built on the [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) pattern, aka pub-sub.
+Pulsar is built on the [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) pattern (short for pub-sub).
 In this pattern, [producers](#producers) publish messages to [topics](#topics).
-[Consumers](#consumers) can then [subscribe](#subscription-modes) to those topics, process incoming messages, and send an acknowledgement when processing is complete.
+[Consumers](#consumers) [subscribe](#subscription-modes) to those topics, process incoming messages, and send an acknowledgement when processing is complete.

-Once a subscription has been created, all messages will be [retained](concepts-architecture-overview.md#persistent-storage) by Pulsar, even if the consumer gets disconnected.
-Retained messages will be discarded only when a consumer acknowledges that they've been successfully processed.
+Once a subscription has been created, all messages are [retained](concepts-architecture-overview.md#persistent-storage) by Pulsar, even if the consumer gets disconnected.
+Retained messages are discarded only when a consumer acknowledges that those messages are processed successfully.

 ## Messages

 Messages are the basic "unit" of Pulsar.
-They're what producers publish to topics and what consumers then consume from topics (and acknowledge when the message has been processed).
+Messages are what producers publish to topics and what consumers then consume from topics (and acknowledge when the message has been processed).
 Messages are the analogue of letters in a postal service system.

 Component | Purpose
 :---------|:-------
 Value / data payload | The data carried by the message.
-All Pulsar messages carry raw bytes, although message data can also conform to data [schemas](schema-get-started.md)
+All Pulsar messages carry raw bytes, although message data can also conform to data [schemas](schema-get-started.md).
-Key | Messages can optionally be tagged with keys, which can be useful for things like [topic compaction](concepts-topic-compaction.md)
+Key | Messages can optionally be tagged with keys, which can be useful for things like [topic compaction](concepts-topic-compaction.md).
-Properties | An optional key/value map of user-defined properties Producer name | The name of the producer that produced the message (producers are automatically given default names, but you can apply your own explicitly as well)
+Properties | An optional key/value map of user-defined properties.
+Producer name | The name of the producer that produced the message (producers are automatically given default names, but you can apply your own explicitly as well).
 Sequence ID | Each Pulsar message belongs to an ordered sequence on its topic.
 A message's sequence ID is its ordering in that sequence.
-Publish time | The timestamp of when the message was published (automatically applied by the producer) Event time | An optional timestamp that applications can attach to the message representing when something happened, e.g. when the message was processed.
+Publish time | The timestamp of when the message was published (automatically applied by the producer).
+Event time | An optional timestamp that applications can attach to the message representing when something happened, for example, when the message was processed.
 The event time of a message is 0 if none is explicitly set.
+TypedMessageBuilder | `TypedMessageBuilder` is used to construct a message.
+You can set message properties like the message key, message value with `TypedMessageBuilder`. </br> When you set `TypedMessageBuilder`, the best practice is to set the key as a string.
+If you set the key as other types, for example, an AVRO object, the key is sent as bytes, and it is difficult to get the AVRO object back on the consumer.

-> For a more in-depth breakdown of Pulsar message contents, see the documentation on Pulsar's [binary protocol](developing-binary-protocol.md).
+> For a more in-depth breakdown of Pulsar message contents, see Pulsar [binary protocol](developing-binary-protocol.md).

 ## Producers